InterativaDigital/yii2-adminer-module/README.md

                         'allow' => true,
                         'roles' => ['@'],
                         'matchCallback' => function () {
-                            // Here you define condition to grant it's only
+                            // Here you define the conditions to make sure it's
-                            // accessible by an administrator, for example.
+                            // only accessible by an administrator, for example.
                             $canAccess = true;
                             return $canAccess;
                         }